rin67630/Soft-Power-MPPT/README.md

 ![image](https://user-images.githubusercontent.com/14197155/105948031-88a13c00-606a-11eb-92d5-1ef73b2c2c20.png)

 The main board is able to handle panels up to 20 W, an optional second converter takes over power up to 200W.
 This split design optimizes efficiency in every power range.
 The result is a solution that has a no-load consumption of ~25mA while providing a full WiFi connectivity.
 The efficiency is ~90% at 1W solar panel harvesting. (commercial MPPT solar chargers are _consuming_ power in that range!)
 The efficiency is ~ 95% at 10W solar panel harvesting and increases to 97% at 100W solar panel harvesting.

 Soft-Power can be wired on a simple prototyping board, without needing a dedicated PCB.
+But I would be grateful if someone would contribute with a PCB file ;-)

 ### Software
 Soft-Power provides MPPT solar charging + networking and reporting abilities to plain DC buck converters, by adding an ESP8266 WiFi microcontroller to it.
 It features a powerful cloud-based dashboard.
 ![image](https://user-images.githubusercontent.com/14197155/100760181-c595dd00-33f1-11eb-87bc-8ccab89986ff.png)
 These basic reporting and statistic functions will be available.
 - battery voltage and current monitoring (with trending in the cloud and download to excel)
 - total current to/from Battery and power
 - statistics and Coulomb/Ah integration